Social Science Pathway – Criminology NPA @ SCQF Level 5

 Dumfries and Galloway College Birds Eye View with criffel in the background

-This is a schools Foundation Academy course delivered in partnership with UWS and the NHS.
-You will be a UWS Associate Student on the pathway towards a degree in nursing.
-Successfully completing this programme alongside other specific subjects at your school will mean you may meet the entry criteria for nursing.
-It is a challenging theo...
+This is a schools Foundation Academy for senior phase pupils in 5th and 6th year only.
+The course is delivered in partnership with UWS and the NHS.
+You will be a UWS Associate Student on the pathway towards a degree in nursing with them.
+Successfully completing this programme alongside other specific subjects at your school will mean you...